arun-ks/ScreenSaverSaver/README.md

 ScreenSaverSaver.ico should be in "resources" subfolder.

 That's it !
-Execute .ahk or .exe file when you need to keep the system unlocked.
+Execute .exe file or .ahk(if you have Autohotkey installed) when you need to keep the system unlocked.

 ## Configuration Guide

-Update following settings in ScreenSaverSaver.ini file
+Update following settings in ScreenSaverSaver.ini file.
+In case the file is missing, the application will create the file with default values.

 | Parameter |  Default value | Description |
 | ------ | ------ | ----- |